GuardianArrow/war-and-order/docs/annexes/annexe-17-design-system-and-content-guidelines.md

 Declared in **`configs/tailwind.config.ts`** and **`apps/web/styles/globals.css`** as CSS variables.
 Discord uses the same **semantic names** via the embed builder in `packages/shared-comms`.

 ### 17.2.1 Semantic color tokens
 > **Do not hardcode HEX in app code.** Use semantic tokens below.
-Values are a **starter palette** and may be re‑skinned later without changing component code.
+Values are a **starter palette** and may be re-skinned later without changing component code.

 Light theme (suggested starter values):
 ```ts